NeuroWinter/neurowinter.github.io/_posts/2021-11-01-walrus-operator.md

     print(match.group())
 ```

-Obviously in real world examples you would be doing more than just printing.
+Obviously, in real-world examples, you would be doing more than just printing.

 Links:
 https://www.python.org/dev/peps/pep-0572/